Things to do in China

 Coming in very closely behind sweet and sour pork, Yangzhou fried rice is Chinese dish that has been universally embraced in the West.
 Although there are as many versions of fried rice as there are Chinese restaurants, you may find the authentic version of the dish a little different.
 Fried rice has a simple ingredients list and no poetic history either.
 It is just considered the ideal way to combine rice, egg, ginger, garlic, spring onions, vegetables (carrots, corn kernels, peas, shredded lettuce), shrimps, soy sauce, sesame oil, and ham or char siu.

-Har gow - the shrimp dumplings found at every dim sum service - are a tradition, and arguably the most popular dim sum dish of all time.
+Har gow – the shrimp dumplings found at every dim sum service – is a tradition, and arguably the most popular dim sum dish of all time.
 Seriously.
 When served, these dumplings look like pillows soft enough for an emperor’s head to rest upon.
 Be sure to add this one to your essential list of Chinese eats.
 Said to have originated over a thousand years ago, dim sum is a large selection of small, bite-sized dishes that are usually enjoyed at brunch or lunch as yum cha in Cantonese restaurants.

 You will find these pork and shrimp dumplings on the menu at dim sum as well.
 Forget the shop bought versions you’ll find in the freezer aisle of your supermarket.
-The real thing to be devoured in an authentic dim sum restaurant, will have you asking for more, and although there are many versions, the Cantonese version is created with pork, shrimp, and black mushrooms and then topped with crab roe or finely chopped carrot.
+The real thing to be devoured in an authentic dim sum restaurant will have you asking for more, and although there are many versions, the Cantonese version is created with pork, shrimp, and black mushrooms and then topped with crab roe or finely chopped carrot.

 Yet another Cantonese classic, steamed custard buns - or nai wong bao - are another favorite on dim sum menus everywhere.
 Once a symbol of status and wealth (who couldn’t be impressed by the soft, fluffy bottoms of these buns?), nai wong bao are a carry over from a time when refined food was a sign you were among the elite.
 Although these lovely custard buns are readily accessible now, while in China we recommend looking for an opportunity to savor an authentic version.
 You’ll never look back if you do.